-Your POLIS Welfare Contact is Ms Alice Jondorf (aj597@cam.ac.uk).
-You may approach Alice in total confidence with any concerns you have regarding mental health and/or wellbeing while studying at Cambridge.
-The role of the Welfare Contact is not to act as a counsellor, but to direct students to wellbeing and mental health resources within the University, and to facilitate communication where necessary.
+You may approach Hayley your course administrator in total confidence with any concerns you have regarding mental health and/or wellbeing while studying at Cambridge.
+The role of the administrator is not to act as a counsellor, but to direct students to wellbeing and mental health resources within the University, and to facilitate communication where necessary.

-If you have any questions about the above, please contact Alice.
+If you have any questions about the above, please contact Hayley.